zoharbabin/kaltura-discord/memory-bank/discord-activity/discord-activity-implementation-status.md

    - Designed Discord-themed UI with playback controls
    - Implemented loading and error states
    - Added basic user presence display
+   - Updated UI to start with logs and viewers hidden by default for a cleaner interface
+   - Removed unnecessary "Test Kaltura Proxy" button from the UI

 ### Server-Side Implementation